blueripple/blueripple-research/br-2021-NewMaps/posts/TX_Congressional/inputs/post_daveModelTable.md

 and are open to the idea of supporting some long-shot candidates, then donating to a Dem in TX-38 or TX-24 might fit the bill.

-Finally, a few overarching observations.
+A few overarching observations:
+(Again, these similar to points we’ve made in prior analyses.)
 As with many gerrymandered maps, this one makes the minority party very safe in their small number of districts and the majority somewhat less safe in theirs.
 Although the historical analysis has most of the R districts about